-- Florida has six of the 20 largest school districts in the U.S., with seven districts over 100,000 students; - A number of school districts have experienced significant enrollment growth in the last four years (15 districts gained over 10% enrollment), while numerous smaller districts lost significant enrollment (23 districts lost enrollment) during the period; - The number of high school graduates is projected to increase 37 percent between 2000 and 2010 (this percentage will increase further if improved retention rates are realized); - During the past two decades, public school minority enrollment has grown from 32% to 47%, the largest increase realized by Hispanics, 8% to 19%.
+- Florida has six of the 20 largest school districts in the U.S., with seven districts over 100,000 students; - A number of school districts have experienced significant enrollment growth in the last four years (15 districts gained over 10 percent enrollment), while numerous smaller districts lost significant enrollment (23 districts lost enrollment) during the period; - The number of high school graduates is projected to increase 37 percent between 2000 and 2010 (this percentage will increase further if improved retention rates are realized); - During the past two decades, public school minority enrollment has grown from 32 percent to 47 percent, the largest increase realized by Hispanics, 8 percent to 19 percent.

 Florida maintains an excellent teaching workforce, while continuing to strain to meet the needs of a growing and increasingly diverse public school enrollment.
-The most pressing challenge for Florida's education system is the need for greater numbers of qualified public school teachers.
+A pressing challenge for Florida's education system is the need for greater numbers of qualified public school teachers.
 Official state estimates show that more than 162,000 new instructional personnel will be needed in Florida between now and 2010.
 With enrollment increases and the recent historical rate of teacher turnover and retirements, the demand for additional teachers is expected to increase.
 This year alone, more than 14,000 teachers are expected to resign or terminate their employment and more than 1,000 additional educators will be needed to accommodate growing student enrollment.

-An ongoing challenge for Florida teacher preparation programs and school districts is the ability to attract and prepare new, qualified teachers, while retaining the best veterans.
+An ongoing challenge for Florida school districts and schools is the ability to attract and prepare new, qualified teachers, while retaining the best veterans.
 There is not a shortage of teachers in every school district in Florida.
 There are urban and rural schools throughout the State, however, with significant needs for qualified teachers, particularly in the state's critical teacher shortage areas.

 The State must continue to seek ways to entice teachers who have left the system to return to the classrooms.
 Even as the state's teacher preparation programs increase their production of graduates, many of those graduates do not go into teaching, and the attrition rate of beginning teachers remains too high.
 As a result, there remains a constant struggle by schools to employ and retain high quality teachers, especially in areas of rapid population growth, hard-to-staff schools and high-demand subjects such as Math, Science and Special Education.
+A critical need in Florida is to prepare and employ teachers with the skills and commitment to meet the educational needs of the school's growing minority populations.